-Ear mites are a common parasite found in dogs, but there are a lot of misconceptions about them.
-They don't come from dirty environments or animals infested with a different type of parasite (like fleas).
-These home remedies for ear mites in dogs can be used to get rid of an infestation.
+Ear mites in dogs are a very common parasite, but there are many misconceptions about them.
+For example, they do not come from dirty environments or animals infested with a different type of parasite (like fleas).

-Ear mites are extremely contagious, and dogs typically catch them from outdoor cats.
-Possibly the most common misconception about ear mites is that they only live in the ears.
+Ear mites are also extremely contagious, and dogs typically catch them from outdoor cats.
+Possibly the most common misconception about ear mites is that they only live in a dog's ears, which isn't true.
 In fact, they can survive anywhere on your dog's body.

 There are several different types of mites that can infest the ear canals of your dog.
 The same types of mites can affect both dogs and cats, so you need to be especially careful if you have a multi-pet household.

-Humans cannot be affected by ear mites.
-Unlike fleas, the human members of your home will not be bitten or infected by ear mites.
-However, it's important to get them treated as soon as possible.
+Fortunately, humans cannot be affected by ear mites from dogs.
+Unlike fleas, the human members of your home will not be bitten and cannot be infected by ear mites.
+However, people can be infected by the ear mites' close cousin – chiggers, but that's an entirely different topic.

 Though you and your vet may be curious, it isn't important to diagnose the type of mite in order to treat it.
-Home remedies for ear mites in dogs won't treat the infestation as quickly as prescription medications, but they will be effective at getting rid of the parasites eventually.
+Home remedies for ear mites in dogs won't treat the infestation as quickly as prescription medications, but they will be effective at getting rid of the parasites eventually, and it's important to treat them as soon as you spot dog ear mites.

 3 Effective Home Remedies for Ear Mites in Dogs

-Once the oil has been inside your dog's ears for 3-5 minutes, use cotton balls to gently swab the inside of the ear and remove the dirt and mites.
-DO NOT USE Q-TIPS.
-You can easily damage your pet's ear by inserting a Q-Tip too far.
+Once the oil has been inside both of your dog's ears for 3-5 minutes, use cotton balls to gently swab the inside of each ear and remove the dirt and mites.
+Again, do NOT use q-tips because it's dangerous – you can easily damage your pet's ear by accidentally inserting a q-tip too far.

 As with most home remedies, this treatment option is not as potent as prescription remedies.
 For this reason, you'll need to apply home remedies for ear mites in dogs more often and for a longer period of time than most prescription or over-the-counter remedies.

-Home remedies don't contain the strong chemicals found in their commercial counterparts.
-You should apply mineral oil to your dog's ears 2 times per week for 4 weeks to ensure all of the mites are killed.
+Any dog ear mite home remedy won't contain the strong chemicals found in commercial ear cleaners for dogs but they can still be effective to some degree.
+For best results, you should apply mineral oil to your dog's ears 2 times per week for 4 weeks to ensure all of the mites are killed.

 2. Green Tea Rinse

-These home remedies for for ear mites in dogs are simple, and you probably have all of the essential supplies in your cupboards.
-For this treatment, all you need is green tea and hot water.
+You see that these home remedies for for ear mites in dogs are simple, and you probably have all of the essential supplies in your cupboards.
+For this second treatment, all you need is some green tea and hot water.

-As with all natural remedies, you'll need to apply this one more frequently than prescription treatment options.
+Once again, you'll need to apply this dog ear mite home remedy more frequently than over the counter treatments.
 Use the green tea rinse once per day for 4 weeks to kill all of the ear mites and clean the mite dirt out of the ears.

 3. Essential Oil Ear Mite Remedy

-Essential oils can be used to treat a variety of mild health conditions in dogs.
-For this remedy, you'll need to combine:
+Essential oils can be used as a natural treatment to treat a variety of mild health conditions in dogs.
+For this ear mite home remedy, you'll need to combine:

-Apply 3-5 drops of the essential oil remedy to your dog's ears and gently massage them for a couple of minutes.
-After you've massaged the oil inside the ear, use a cotton ball to wipe the inside of the ear and the inside of the ear flap with oil.
+After you mix all three, apply 3-5 drops of this essential oil remedy to your dog's ears and slowly, gently massage them for a couple of minutes.
+Similar to the above, after you've massaged the oil inside the ear, use a cotton ball to wipe the inside of the ear and the inside of the ear flap with oil.

-As with all natural remedies, you'll need to apply this one more frequently than prescription treatment options.
-Use the essential oil remedy twice per day for 10 days to kill all of the ear mites and clean the mite dirt out of the ears.
+You'll need to apply this home remedy more often than commercial products.
+Use the essential oil remedy twice per day for 10 days to kill all of the ear mites in your dog and completely clean the mite dirt out of the ears.

 READ NEXT: How To Make Homemade Dog Ear Cleaner